You are involved in a car accident – what’s next? For most drivers, the first step after a car accident is to file an ICBC claim.

 What Are Different Types of ICBC Claims?

-A person injured in a car accident may pursue two types of ICBC claims.
+A person injured in a car accident may pursue two types of ICBC accident claims.

 The first is a no-fault claim.
 This is also called a Part 7 claim.
 These types of benefits are paid through Basic Autoplan, a mandatory type of insurance that nearly all drivers in British Columbia are covered under.
 Passengers, cyclists, and pedestrians are also usually covered as long as the injuries arise from the use and operation of a B.C. vehicle.